suil-hwang/GS-Reg/README.md

 # 3D Gaussian Splatting Scene Registration

-This repository extends the [original 3D Gaussian Splatting](https://github.com/graphdeco-inria/gaussian-splatting) by adding functionality to align and merge multiple 3D Gaussian Splatting scenes.
-The core contribution is a robust registration pipeline that allows precise alignment between two Gaussian Splatting models using keypoint-based registration followed by ICP refinement.
+This repository extends the [original 3D Gaussian Splatting](https://github.com/graphdeco-inria/gaussian-splatting) by implementing a simple method to align and merge multiple 3D Gaussian Splatting scenes.
+The implementation provides an interactive keypoint selection interface that allows users to easily establish correspondences between scenes, which then serves as the foundation for ICP (Iterative Closest Point) registration to achieve precise alignment.

 ## 🆕 3DGS Simple Registration